 Goal Category 2: Reducing residual risk associated with improving flood analyses involves technology that is always changing and improving.
 Due to the change and updates to terrain, land use, precipitation, and other data, the risk associated with the floodplains may change over time.
-While a new development may be constructed outside the 1-percent ACE floodplain, future improvements in technology and other data may change the floodplain boundary resulting in some structures being located within the floodplain.
+While a new development may be constructed outside the 1% annual chance storm event floodplain, future improvements in technology and other data may change the floodplain boundary resulting in some structures being located within the floodplain.